Description

 Push the rolled egg back to the starting side, oil the pan again, and pour in more egg.
 Roll each layer over the last.

-Continue until all the mixture is used, then shape with a bamboo mat if desired.
+Continue until all the mixture is used.
+Optionally, shape the omelette with a bamboo mat for a tidier rectangle.

 Slice into even pieces and serve warm or at room temperature.